Omar Sharif Jr.

-Omar Sharif Jr. (born 28 November 1983) is a Canadian actor, model, author and gay activist who currently lives in the United States.
+Omar Sharif Jr. (born 28 November 1983) is a Canadian actor, model, author and gay activist who lives in the United States.

 Early life

 Sharif is the son of a Jewish Canadian mother, Debbie, and an Egyptian father, Tarek Sharif.
 His paternal grandparents were Omar Sharif and Faten Hamama, both Egyptian actors; his maternal grandparents were Jewish Holocaust survivors.
 During his childhood, Sharif was shuttled back and forth among Montreal, Paris, and Cairo.
 He has a B.A. from Queen's University, a Master's in Comparative Politics from the London School of Economics and a degree in Performing Arts from The Lee Strasberg Institute.

 Career

-Sharif has worked as an actor, appearing in the 2000 Egyptian miniseries Wagh el qamar, the 2005-6 French-language Canadian series Virginie, the 2008 Egyptian film Hassan wa Morcus and the 2016 Irish film The Secret Scripture.
-When he became an actor, his grandfather said to him: “I gave you my name, I gave you my looks.
+Sharif has worked as an actor, appearing in the 2000 Egyptian miniseries Wagh el qamar, the 2005-06 French-language Canadian series Virginie, the 2008 Egyptian film Hassan wa Morcus and the 2016 Irish film The Secret Scripture.
+When he became an actor, his grandfather said to him: "I gave you my name, I gave you my looks.
 I'm not going to give you anything else.
-You have to do it entirely on your own.”
+You have to do it entirely on your own."

-He appeared in the 2017 short film 11th Hour, which was selected for screening at the TriBeCa Film Festival.
+He appeared in the 2017 short film 11th Hour, which was selected for screening at the Tribeca Film Festival.

-He has also worked as a model: He was “the face of Coca-Cola for the Arabic world and appeared in a major Calvin Klein print campaign in Egypt.”
+He has also worked as a model: He was "the face of Coca-Cola for the Arab world and appeared in a major Calvin Klein print campaign in Egypt."

-He was a presenter at the 83rd Annual Academy Awards in 2011, during which he performed a memorable comedic sketch with Kirk Douglas.
+He was a presenter at the 83rd Academy Awards in 2011, during which he performed a memorable comedic sketch with Kirk Douglas.